 Thanks to a generous gift in 2003 from Stefan "Steve" and Kateryna Dwojak, the “Stefan and Kateryna Dwojak ISU-Ukraine Exchange Program” in the College of Agriculture and Life Sciences was established.
 Both Steve and Kateryna Dwojak, both originally from Ukraine, moved to the United States in 1949.
-It was in the early 1990s that the Dwojaks first learned about Iowa State's work in Ukraine and through their observed impacts of these activities, they began supporting the program with donations and fund-raising efforts.
+It was in the early 1990s that the Dwojaks first learned about Iowa State's work in Ukraine, and through their observed impacts of these activities, they began supporting the program with donations and fund-raising efforts.
 Throughout their lifetimes, the Dwojaks continued to be long-time supporters of Ukraine and developed this gift to support and facilitate a robust exchange program between Ukraine and Iowa State University.

 Questions